rchakode/realopinsight/doc/sphinx/source/faq.rst

 No, independently to the monitoring system you're using, Nagios, Zabbix, Zenoss, Icinga, Centreon or whatever, only one installation is necessary.
-The target monitoring system is detected automatically from the format of the configuration file that you do set `when editing this configuration file`_.
+The target monitoring system is detected automatically from the format of the configuration file that you do set when editing describing the platform to monitor with RealOpInsight.

 What are the default user credentials?